It’s 1 September which can only mean one thing: it’s #WorldKidLitMonth!

 Akissi Tales of Mischief by Marguerite Abouet, illustrated by Mathieu Sapin, translated by Judith Taboy and Marie Bédrune (Flying Eye Books).

 Hailing from Côte d’Ivoire, Akissi was recommended to me by a good friend when we were in a book shop and I must say I am glad I took the recommendation.
 Akissi is a mischievous, gutsy little girl who is far from the cutesy, “girly” image that society sometimes portrays our girls to be.
 Akissi climbs trees, she makes friends with animals (mice, rabbits and tapeworms!!) and she loves to get her older brother Fofana into trouble.
 This graphic novel is just such good fun.
 Each little mini adventure lasts 4 or 5 double pages meaning you can dip in and out of the book.
 The illustrations are bright and colourful and Akissi’s exploits just make you want to laugh out loud.
 My six-year-old daughter has particularly enjoyed this book, often demanding I sit and read it with her.
 One of her favourite stories is where Akissi decides that she going to have a pet, one of the mice that live in her house.
 The speech bubbles for the mice simply say “squeak”, with an asterisk directing you to the “translation”.
 Great fun!
-For a more in-depth look, please head over to the World Kid Lit Website for my full review.
+For a more in-depth look at all the Akissi books in translation, please head over to the World Kid Lit Website for my full review.

 For more reading ideas, as well as a list of independent publishers of children’s books who are delivering books to your door, check out the World Kid Lit Blog.